 23. Vox pops

-Event-based marketing at trade shows, industry conferences and other experiential functions are perfect opportunities for vox pops.
+Event-based marketing (more on that below) at trade shows, industry conferences and other experiential functions are perfect opportunities for vox pops.
 They provide a more authentic, off-the-cuff image of your company and employees, which translates well on social media.
 Using branded hashtag campaigns, real-time social media references and breaking-news updates in coordination with your vox pops can keep followers engaged online and dovetail nicely with printed collateral handouts you have on-site.

 24. Corporate promos